ipa-fmw-ak/jenkins_setup/README.md

     cat ~/.ssh/id_rsa.pub >/dev/clipboard

+otherwise use vi to copy the key

+    sudo vi id_rsa.pub

 * Go to your Account Settings
 * Click "SSH Keys" in the left sidebar
 * Click "Add SSH key"